ngDuyAnh/Avionics-Flight-Computer/README.md

 So logically, you cannot port instructions between x86-x64 and ARM, but you are just supposed to use dedicated compilers in order to translate the code into instructions known for a particular processor.
 That is why for embedded development Atollic packs dedicated ARM Toolchain located in Atollic/ARMTools/bin folder to be able to translate the code using supported instruction set.
-This is also usually referred as application binary interface (ABI) is an interface between two binary program modules; often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.
+This is also usually referred as application binary interface (ABI).
+ABI is an interface between two binary program modules; often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.
 ABI defines the low-level binary interface between two or more pieces of software on a particular architecture

 ABIs cover details such as:
 - a processor instruction set (with details like register file structure, stack organization, memory access types, ...)
 - the sizes, layouts, and alignments of basic data types that the processor can directly access
 - the calling convention, which controls how functions' arguments are passed and return values are retrieved; for example, whether all parameters are passed on the stack or some are passed in registers, which registers are used for which function parameters, and whether the first function parameter passed on the stack is pushed first or last onto the stack
 - how an application should make system calls to the operating system and, if the ABI specifies direct system calls rather than procedure calls to system call stubs, the system call numbers
 - and in the case of a complete operating system ABI, the binary format of object files, program libraries and so on.

 PREFIXES: What is the difference between versions of tools' names?
 If you go into Atollic/ARMTools/bin you will find that all files have prefix arm-atollic-eabi, while if you look into mingw32-64/bin/ you will see find no such prefix, also if you go to the corresponding folder of STM32CubeIDE you will find arm-none-eabi.
-SO what is the difference?
+So, what is the difference?

 arm-atollic-eabi: This toolchain targets the ARM architecture, has vendor "atollic", does not target any operating system, and complies with the ARM EABI.
 arm-none-eabi: This toolchain targets the ARM architecture, has no vendor, does not target any operating system, and complies with the ARM EABI.